alWestDeden/ArgentBank-website/README.md

 ### Instructions

-1. Fork this repo
+1. Download this repo
-1. Clone the repo onto your computer
-1. Open a terminal window in the cloned project
+2. Open a terminal window in the cloned project
-1. Run the following commands:
+3. Run the following commands:

 ```bash
 # Install dependencies